-I help moms rewrite their story, heal their wounds, and create joy, balance, and success on their own terms in all areas of life.
+I help moms rewrite their stories, heal their wounds, and create joy, freedom, and meaning on their own terms in all areas of life.
 You can find out more at XYZmommyblog.com

-It is obvious that the second mommy blogger is passionate about helping moms, she believes moms can create a life they love, and she values balance, joy, success, empowerment, and freedom.
+It is obvious that the second mommy blogger is passionate about helping moms, she believes moms can create a life they love, and she values balance, joy, balance, empowerment, and success.
 It’s the best elevator pitch ever!

 Find Your Purpose

-- In a blank sheet of paper or a word processor page, write the heading: “What is my true purpose in life?”
+- On a blank sheet of paper or a word processor page, write the heading: “What is my true purpose in life?”

 - Write any answer that pops into your head.

-- Keep writing answers until you write something makes you cry.
-This answer is a piece to your purpose.
+- Keep writing answers until you write something that makes you cry.
+This answer is a piece of your purpose.